Skip to main content

 🔬This is a nightly-only experimental API. (c_variadic #44930)

-Read an argument from the variable argument list, and advance to the next argument.
+Read the next argument from the variable argument list.

 Only types that implement VaArgSafe can be read from a variable argument list.